MB3hel/AUVControlBoard/docs/docs/devs/math.md

 ![](./math_res/coord_system_rotations.png){: style="height:250px;"}
 </center>

-While this coordinate system may seem strange to some (especially anyone who has worked with planes), the name of axes doesn't really matter.
+While this coordinate system may seem strange to some (especially those who have worked with aircraft), the name of axes doesn't really matter.
+The definition of pitch, roll, and yaw relative to the front / top of the vehicle remain standard.

 ## 6 Degree of Freedom Motion Control

-### Nomenclature & Convention Notes
+### Nomenclature, Notation, and Convention Notes

 1. Matrices are assumed to be zero indexed (not 1 indexed).
 This means the first element of a matrix $M$ is $m_{00}$ not $m_{11}$.
 This is because the math will be implemented in C (which uses zero indexed arrays).
 2. Thruster numbers (1-8) are used by the control board's user facing components.
 However, this math will use thruster indices (0-7) where `index = number - 1`.
-This is b
+This is again because arrays in C are zero indexed.
-3. Rotations about axis (angular velocities / DoFs) are referred to as "xrot" (about x), "yrot" (about y), and "zrot" (about z).
+3. Rotations about axes (angular velocities / DoFs) are referred to as "xrot" (about x), "yrot" (about y), and "zrot" (about z).
 4. The terms "pitch", "roll", and "yaw" are used to describe the vehicle's orientation in space.
-"Pitch" is angular velocity about the x-axis, "roll" is angular rotation about the y-axis, and "yaw" is angular velocity about the z-axis.
+These are a set of intrinsic Euler angles (Tait-Bryan angles to be precise) composed in the order yaw then pitch then roll (z-x'-y'' in the control board's coordinate system).
+Note that while these do follow the standard meanings of pitch, roll, and yaw relative to the vehicle, the axes have non-standard names.
+Thus, you cannot simply use standard formulas for converting between quaternions and pitch, roll, yaw.
 5. Velocities in DoFs are normalized (meaning -1.0 to 1.0).
+6. Euler angles are represented as a set of three values $\begin{pmatrix} pitch & roll & yaw\end{pmatrix}$
+7. Quaternions are represented either as a combination of a scalar component, $s$, and a vector component, $v$ as $\{s,v\}$ or they may be represented using the names $w$, $x$, $y$, and $z$.
+In such a case this is equivelent to $\{w, (x, y, z)\}$.
+In other words, $x$, $y$, and $z$ are the components of the vector $v$ and $w=s$.
+8. The conjugate of a quaternion, $q$ is denoted $q^*$

 ### System Assumptions